 It’s the million dollar question if you have difficulty with your sexual stamina: what’s the easiest and best way to improve it?

-In the 4 years since starting this website, I’ve thought a lot about the different approaches to tackling premature ejaculation (PE).
+In the 4 years since starting this website, I’ve thought a lot about the different approaches to tackling premature ejaculation.
 I’ve also read a lot of PE research and personally tried many products along the way.

 - Exercises and techniques to develop ejaculation control in the long-term.

-- Short-term and instant solutions like delay sprays, creams, pills and condoms etc.
+- Immediate solutions like delay sprays, creams, pills and condoms etc.

 My personal opinion is that trying to fix a problem is better than constantly fighting the symptoms.

-To use an analogy – if you had bad headaches every day, you wouldn’t just take pain killers every day and forget about it; you’d try to work out what’s causing the headaches and stop them from happening.
+To use an analogy – if you had bad headaches every day, you wouldn’t just take pain killers every day and forget about it; you’d want to stop them from happening in the first place.

 In a similar way, delay products can work well as a short-term solution.
 But they are unlikely to cure you, so you’ll always be dependent on them unless you learn to control your arousal levels.

 Why desensitizing isn’t a long-term solution

 For the sake of simplicity let’s imagine you have a relatively straightforward case of PE.
-You usually last just a minute or two and are pretty unhappy with your sex life.
-And it’s of course affecting your current relationship and confidence sexually.
+You usually last just a minute or two and are unhappy with your sex life.
+And it’s affecting your current relationship and confidence sexually.

 So do you try a delay spray which could have an immediate positive effect?
 Or do you take the time to properly tackle what could be a deeper problem than simply physical sensitivity?

-There isn’t necessarily an easy answer to that question, especially if you’re feeling frustrated and embarrassed.
+There isn’t necessarily an easy answer to that question.
 It’s understandable that you want a simple solution which allows you to have a normal sex life.
 That’s what options like delay sprays or pills offer you.

 - You’ll have to use it every time you have sex – it’s not a cure.